 If you have quite a few group photos you’d like, or your short on time or sunlight after the ceremony.
 Being ready early means you can get a group photo with your bridesmaids or groomsmen before the ceremony.
-It really helps the flow of your day and means you have more time for eating, drinking and hugging.
+It really helps the flow of your day and means you have more time in your Wedding Day Schedule for eating, drinking and hugging.
 All the good stuff.

-This obviously depends on the type of ceremony you plan.
-You should be able to roughly time any readings and vows before the big day and your celebrant will be able to give you a guide to how long their service will be.
+The amount of time to set aside in your Wedding Day Schedule for you ceremony, obviously depends on the type of service you plan.
+You should be able to roughly time any readings and vows before the big day and your celebrant or registrar will be able to give you a guide to how long their service will be.

 Receiving Line – The Line Up

 A receiving line is often where time blockages occur if you haven’t allowed enough time in your schedule.
 If you haven’t heard of them.
 It’s where the newlyweds greet each of their guests, traditionally at the exit of the ceremony.
 But lets say for example, you have 100 guests.
 Each of which is itching to give you a huge hug and congratulate you.
 Which takes at least 30 seconds.

 0.5 minutes x 100 = a whopping 50 minutes